-- 1. Make sure that no short circuits between the motherboard and the chassis. - 2.
-Make sure that all power connectors are properly connected. - Check that the 115V/230V switch on the power supply is properly set, if available. - 4.
+- 1. Make sure that there are no short circuits between the motherboard and the chassis. - 2.
+Make sure that the ATX power connectors are properly connected. - Make sure that the 115V/230V switch, if available, on the power supply is properly set. - 4.
 Turn the power switch on and off to test the system, if applicable. - The battery on your motherboard may be old.
 Check to verify that it still supplies ~3VDC.
 If it does not, replace it with a new one.